Arizona Medicaid is known as Arizona Health Care Cost Containment System (AHCCCS), which covers over 1.7 million people.

 For many Arizona Medicaid beneficiaries, copayments are necessary for several services.

-When looking at your cost for addiction treatment, consider the following copays for adults over 106% of the federal poverty level (FPL):
+When looking at your cost for addiction treatment, consider the following copays for adults with incomes over 106% of the federal poverty level (FPL):

 - prescription drugs: $4 per drug